jeremenichelli/personal-site/posts/2015-11-28-data-binding-template-tag.md

 Just like DOM selection for jQuery, data binding is one of the reason why developers tend to use an MVC framework, but again it comes with other stuff that might be useful but you might not need.
 There are a lot of small data binding alternatives that will perform equally or better than these libraries.

-Last year I <a href="https://github.com/jeremenichelli/mnster" target="_blank">wrote a small data binding library</a>, nothing complicated it just covers the basic needs when inserting data dinamically with JavaScript and a super easy API to add new bindings in seconds.
+Last year I wrote [a small data binding library](//github.com/jeremenichelli/mnster), nothing complicated it just covers the basic needs when inserting data dinamically with JavaScript and a super easy API to add new bindings in seconds.

 ### Using mnster